CookedFox/questdb.io/docs/concept/write-ahead-log.md

 :::note

-We are working to reduce the below limitations.
+We are working hard to reduce the below limitations.

 :::